WayneCrawford/bruit-fm/budget.md

 # Budget

-How the money is allocated (excluding overhead)
+How the money is allocated and spent (excluding overhead)

 ## IPGP